 The ultimate problem with all of these ideas of “something from nothing,” and “life after death,” is the fact there is no separation between these supposedly “separate” concepts because ALL is ONE, since opposite concepts are simply two sides of the same one coin.
 The reason they must be two sides of the same one coin is because if they were “independent” and separate opposites, then one would cancel out the other, which would only result in nothingness, which is obviously false, as stated several times before in this book.
 Since ALL is One and inseparable – then energy, consciousness, and change are in truth, one and the same, even while energy “appears” to come “in” and “out” of existence.

-The bottom line is, there is no beginning and no end to ALL because again – ALL is ONE, which simply manifests itself in countless forms and actions as a result of the beginningless and endless interplay of the two fundamental principles of Oneness – stasis and change.
+The bottom line is, there is no beginning and no end to ALL because again – ALL, the cosmos, is ONE, which simply manifests itself in countless forms and actions as a result of the beginningless and endless interplay of the two fundamental principles of Oneness – stasis and change.
 What we call the “appearance” and “disappearance” of specific forms such as “universes,” planets, stars, and sentient beings, is what we call “beginnings” and “endings,” “births” and “deaths.”
 Since no “action” or “thing” is any essential, unchanging reality, then no “thing,” in truth, exists.
 That is the part physicists like Krauss fail to see.
 Krauss states how he is interested in looking for the “end” of the universe, and that is precisely the problem.
 He is focusing on examining the “end” of a particular form, while failing to look at the ALL of which all forms are just a part.
 He is looking for the “end,” when ultimately, there is none, since there is no beginning; because regardless of whether or not our particular current universe had a beginning or will have an end, or however many different “big bangs” and “big crunches” may have happened and may continue to happen over the course of infinity to “reorganize” energy of the same One ALL into different versions of a manifested universe is beside the point, since there can ultimately be no “beginning” or “end” to ALL and its Oneness.
 There is only a beginningless and endless cycle of the interplay of stasis and change, which is therefore timeless.
 Once again, we see how the illusion of ego hides the truth of the selfless, timeless, and inseparable Oneness of All.